circleci/circleci-docs/jekyll/_cci2/env-vars.md

 For more information,
 refer to your shell's documentation on setting environment variables.

-## Setting Step-Level Environment Variables
+## Setting an Environment Variable in a Step

-To set environment variables at the step level, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#run).
+To set environment variables in a step, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#run).

 ```yaml